jonahsmith/realtime-storytelling/assignment3/README.md

 Run `pip install -r requirements.txt` to install the Python requirements.

 You also need [Redis](http://redis.io/), and it should be running on the default port.

+Finally, you'll need to have a Slack channel set up and ready for a Slackbot.
+If I have provided this code (e.g. you're not accessing this through the GitHub repo), this is already set, although you'll want to log into the Slack team to check out the notifications it produces.
+The team is called jonahssandbox and I think you will be able to sign up if you have an @columbia.edu email address.
+If this doesn't work, please contact me and I can set you up.

 ## Launching the backend